ChatTheatre/SkotOS-Doc/Developer/JitsiWork.md

 ## Jitsi's Security Model

-In Jitsi, a room only exists if somebody is in it.
+In Jitsi, a [room only exists if somebody is in it](https://jitsi.org/security/).
 No participants?
 No room.
 That was standard for chat protocols of the XMPP era.
-Jitsi has two primary security models: everybody gets full rights, or some people get full rights and there are optional guests.
+Jitsi has two primary security models: everybody gets full rights ("unsecured"), or some people (["Hosts"](https://community.jitsi.org/t/permissions-of-users-and-admins/33086)) get moderator rights and there are optional non-moderator guests.

-If everybody gets full rights, that means anybody can kick anybody else out of a room.
+If everybody gets full rights ("unsecured"), that means anybody can kick anybody else out of a room.
+But it also means anybody can create a room, and you don't need a privileged moderator to be in every room.
 That's how we're initially building.
-But it means our participants can, if they know a little Jitsi and Javascript, do things they aren't supposed to.
-So in the long term, we have to use that second model.
+But it means our participants can, if they know a little Jitsi and Javascript, do things they aren't supposed to &mdash; e.g. mute everybody, kick other guests, or set a password on the room so nobody can get in until they leave.
+So in the long term, we have to switch to the Host model rather than unsecured.

-In the short term, we punted on that and used the "everybody gets full rights" model.
-We [tried quite hard](https://github.com/WebOfTrustInfo/prototype_vRWOT/issues/5) to make the other model work.
+In the short term, we punted on that and used the "unsecured" model.
+We [tried quite hard](https://github.com/WebOfTrustInfo/prototype_vRWOT/issues/5) to make the Host model work.
 You can see a lot of it in the commit history of SkotOS/deploy_scripts/stackscript/linode_stackscript.sh, for instance.
-And in the attempted work in [the ill-fated SkotOS-jitsi-admin repo](https://github.com/ChatTheatre/SkotOS-jitsi-admin).
+And in the attempted work in [the currently unused SkotOS-jitsi-admin repo](https://github.com/ChatTheatre/SkotOS-jitsi-admin).

 ## What Would a Better Model Look Like?

-It's *possible* to give everybody an account dynamically (e.g. with JWT) but you still don't get any real granularity about what they can do: they get full moderator rights or basically no rights.
+It's *possible* to give everybody an account dynamically (e.g. with JWT) but you still don't get any real granularity about what they can do: they get full moderator rights or only guest rights.
 So that's not much of an improvement.

 Which leaves us with the last model: some people can have full rights, but anybody who *cannot* kick out or mute other participants needs to be a guest (or similar no-moderator-rights entity.)